alBERT-launcher/distil/README.md

 ## The Lazy Engineer's Solution

 Distil is your AI prompt sommelier - it handles all the boring stuff while you take credit for the results.
-Drop it into your existing OpenAI code, and it'll automatically:
+Just swap your OpenAI import with Distil, and it'll automatically:

-- 🎯 Version your prompts (even the ones you forgot about)
+- 🎯 Version your prompts (zero config required)
 - 📝 Create fine-tuning datasets while you sleep
 - 💰 Track your costs (so you can blame the intern)
 - 🚀 Deploy fine-tuned models with zero effort